greole/ginkgo-wiki/Introduction-to-CPP-template-metaprogramming.md

 template could be created instead.

-Unfortunately, type alias templates do not provide as many features as type templates, so they can only be used in some cases to replace type templates.
+Unfortunately, type alias templates do not provide as many features as type templates, so they cannot always be used to replace type templates.
-The major drawback is that type alias templates do not support any kind of explicit specialization (neither full, nor partial), so they cannot be used to implement anything that requires conditionals or iteration.
+The major drawback is that they do not support any kind of explicit specialization (neither full, nor partial), so they cannot be used to implement anything that requires conditionals or iteration.
 In addition, older versions of the standard (before C++14) do not specify how are unused arguments handled.
 For example, the following implementation of `void_t` is not